datawire/forge/docs/tutorials/quickstart.md

 ## Configuration

-Ceate a working directory for Forge and run `forge setup` to complete the installation.
+Create a working directory for Forge and run `forge setup` to complete the installation.
 Setup will ask for authentication information to a Docker Registry as part of this process:

 ```
 mkdir forge-quickstart